brontosaurusrex/smoothReader/README.md

 # Smooth Reader — web edition

+> Smooth Reader was vibe-coded: shaped through conversation, rapid
+> experimentation, and a great deal of iterative testing.

 A dependency-free local webpage that loads an EPUB's entire reading order into one ordinary scrolling document.
 Drop an EPUB into the page; its position is stored locally and restored when that EPUB is dropped again.